wouter-swierstra/SoftwareProject/01-slides.md

 - How do risks and quality attributes influence my architecture?

-- Present and document the software architecture of your project.
+- Present the software architecture of your project.

 --------------------------------------------------------------------------------